-When I was growing up, in Topeka, Kansas, there was a furniture store called “Crazy Bob’s Discount Furniture.”
-Every decent sized city had one of these – you’d see the TV commercials with Crazy Bob telling you about how the prices were so low because he was “CRAZY!”
+Growing up, in Topeka, Kansas, there was a furniture store called “Crazy Bob’s Discount Furniture”.
+Every decent-sized city had one of these.
+You’d see the TV commercials with Crazy Bob telling you about how the prices were so low because he was “CRAZY!”
 Well, ol’ Bob finally decided to pull out all the stops and put on a “GOING OUT OF BUSINESS SALE!”
 Of course, you had to get the great buys RIGHT NOW because it would be GONE SOON!
 It took Crazy Bob five years to go out of business!

-You see, here’s my philosophy on the “Scarcity close.”
-As noted by the other trainers on the thread, it’s designed to play on customer emotions – fear of missing out, fear of losing a once in a lifetime “deal,” and other anxiety based emotions.
+You see, here’s my philosophy on the “Scarcity close”.
+It’s designed to play on customer emotions – fear of missing out, fear of losing a once in a lifetime “deal,” and other anxiety-based emotions.
 To me, that’s not the right reason for a customer to buy.

 I will also fully accept that scarcity does actually exist in some situations.
 For instance, when I bought my Harley, it was a used police motorcycle from Daytona Beach, Florida.
 That was important for a couple of reasons; first of all, it had a higher-performance engine than a standard Road King.
-And second, it had a special Mystique Green and Pearl White paint scheme that cop bikes around Kansas City don’t have.
-So, when presented with this one bike at a good price, I chose to buy because I didn’t want to miss it.
-And I’ve never regretted it.
+And second, it had a special Mystique Green and Pearl White paint scheme that cop bikes around Kansas City didn’t have.
+When presented with this one bike at a good price, I chose to buy because I didn’t want to miss it.
+I’ve never regretted it.

 Also, when I bought my first house in Topeka, it had some very specific characteristics that were hard to find in my budget at the time – so I moved fairly quickly.